866.845.5571

 What Are Delayed-Onset Injuries?

 Delayed-onset injuries are those that do not present symptoms immediately after an accident.
-These injuries can arise from various types of accidents, including car accidents, slips and falls, workplace accidents, and more.
+These injuries can arise from various situations, including car accidents, slips and falls, workplace accidents, and more.
 Common types of delayed-onset injuries include:

 • Whiplash: A neck injury caused by sudden, forceful movements, often occurring in car accidents.